-38. Structural Model Testing (Inner Model)
+B. Structural Model Testing (Inner Model)

 Coefficient of Determination.
 Structural model testing used to evaluate the estimation parameter coefficient path value and its significant degree.
-The first test can be done by calculating R-Square Value which is a goodnessfit model and next test is done by assessing the construct significant effect and consider the coefficient parameter value and significant t statistic value (Maslowsky et al., 2015; Sarstedt et al., 2017; Turnes & Ernst, 2015; Vinzi et al., 2010)
+The first test can be done by calculates R-Square Value which is a goodness-fit model and next test is done by assessing the construct significant

-symbol is the proportion of variability in a calculated data based on a statistical model.
-The following definition states that r is the ratio of the variability of values made by the model to the variability of the original data values.
-In general, r is used as information about the suitability of a model.
-In regression, r is a measurement of how well the regression line approach the original data values created by the model.
-If r is equal to 1, then the number shows the regression line matches the data perfectly (Ghozali & Latan, 2015b; Hair et al., 2014).
+The coefficient of determination with $r^2$ symbol is the proportion of variability in a calculated data based on a statistical model.
+The following definition states that $r^2$ is the ratio of the variability of values made by the model to the variability of the original data values.
+In general, $r^2$ is used as information about the suitability of a model.
+In regression, $r^2$ is used as a measurement of how well the regression lines approach the original data values created by the model.
+If $r^2$ is equal to 1, then the number shows the regression line matches the data perfectly (Ghozali & Latan, 2015b; Hair et al., 2014).

 Another interpretation is that $r^2$ is defined as the proportion of variation of responses explained by the regressor (independent variable/X) in the model.
-Thus, if $r^2=1$ will mean that the corresponding model explains all the variability in the Y variable.
-If $r^2=0$ will mean that there is no relationship between the regressor (X) and the Y variable.
-In the case for example if $r^2=0.833$ it has the meaning that

-83.30% of the variation of the endogenous variable ACT (dependent variable/response) can be explained by the variable X (independent variable/explanatory); while the remaining 16.70 is influenced by unknown variables or inherent variability.
-Table 3 shows that the endogenous variable LIT has a coefficient of determination value, r=0.746.
+Thus, if $r^2 = 1$ will mean that the corresponding model explains all the variability in the Y variable.
+If $r^2 = 0$ will mean that there is no relationship between the regressor (X) and the Y variable.
+In the case for example if $r^2 = 0.838$ has the meaning that 83.30% of the variation of the endogenous variable ACT (dependent variable/response) can be explained by the variable X (independent variable/explanatory); while the remaining 16.70 is influenced by unknown variables or inherent variability.
+Table 3 shows that the endogenous variable LIT has a coefficient of determination value, $r^2 = 0.746$ .
 There was a change in the coefficient of determination after trimming, but it was exceedingly small.
-Based on the coefficient of total determination (trimming results), it was found that the model can explain the information contained in the data, amounting to 80.9%.
-This figure is exceptionally high, so it is worth further interpretation.
-After trimming the SOC variable path to the EGY variable p-value above 0.05, on the other hand, the exogenous and endogenous variable values of p are below 0.05 (p <0.05) or significant category, where the largest value is 0.045, i.e. there is a variable path EGY to SCF.
+Based on the coefficient of total determination (trimming results), it was found that the model can explain the information contained in the data, amounting to 80.90%.
+This figure is exceptionally large, so it is worth further interpretation.
+After trimming the SOC variable path to the EGY variable p-value above 0.05, on the other hand, the exogenous & endogenous variable values of p are below 0.05 (p <0.05) or significant category, where the largest value is 0.045, i.e. there is a variable path EGY to SCF.